horngyih/NextPrime/README.md

 The isPrime uses the simple [Primality Test](https://en.wikipedia.org/wiki/Primality_test) algorithm.

-The following is the provided algorithm in Javascript, this implementation adapted this into Java:-
+The following is the provided algorithm in Javascript, this implementation is adapted this into Java:-
 ```javascript
   function isPrime(num) {
     if (num == 2 || num == 3)